TABBY-ARUH/RealEstateICPBackend/README.md

 ## Description

 This repository contains the backend service implementation for a real estate application on the Internet Computer platform.
-The backend service provides functionality for listing available houses and selling houses to potential buyers.
+The backend service provides functionality for listing available houses and selling houses.

 ## Contents